onflow/ccf/ccf_specs.md

 ### Interoperability and Reuse of CBOR Codecs

 CBOR data can be exchanged between standards compliant CBOR codecs implemented in any programming language.

 Existing CBOR codecs can be used by codecs for CBOR-based formats and protocols.
 CBOR codecs are available in various programming languages.
+Projects implementing a CCF codec should evaluate more than one CBOR codec for standards compliance, security, and other factors.

 #### .NET Languages